Making Your Mark

 Unfortunately, online videos often start with short advertisements.
 Remind your campers to click the "Skip" button as soon as they can to move ahead to the video.

 First, let’s meet some inspiring young inventors who have all kinds of great ideas for solving some of our most common challenges and problems.

-Remember: Online videos often start with advertisements.
-(Annoying, we agree!)
-Click the "Skip" button as soon as you can to move ahead to the video.
+Remember: Online videos often start with ads.
+Click "Skip" as soon as you can!

 The 13 Year-Old CEO

 Pretty impressive, right?
 Now let’s meet Hillary Yip, one of the youngest people in the world to lead a business as CEO ("chief executive officer"), and see how she’s created her own app to connect kids all over the world.